 Outliner / Notes / Commonplace Book / Planner

 Yes, Workflowy really is all those things in one… and it’s cross-platform and syncs across the web, Android, iOS, and the desktop!
+Oh, and hey, it’s got a free level of service that you’ll find perfectly serviceable (but the for-pay level isn’t unreasonably priced, either).
+I depend on it consistently and constantly throughout every part of my day and in every part of my life: personal, professional, and creative.
 Check out my article on using WorkFlowy for writers to learn more about WorkFlowy and to find out how to get your own WorkFlowy fiction template.

 The Art of Dramatic Writing by Lajos Egri is the classic work on dramatic construction, especially as applies to playwriting but equally relevant for film, novels, and short stories.